The Great Pacific Garbage Patch is so large that tiny creatures are making it home

 The study warns that by coastal species’ new plastic homes in the ocean are “fundamentally altering the oceanic communities and ecosystem processes in this environment with potential implications for shifts in species dispersal and biogeography” on a large scale.

-It will take an estimated $175bn each year to protect the global ocean, according to the World Economic Forum.
-Netween 2015 and 2019 less than $10bn total was invested in the cause.
+It will take an estimated $175bn (£141bn) each year to protect the global ocean, according to the World Economic Forum.
+Between 2015 and 2019 less than $10bn total was invested in the cause.

 Join our commenting forum